If saving money doesn’t come easy to you, or you just don’t see the point, you might be wondering, why is saving money important?

 But I can also tell you from experience that the more money you save, the less frequent those arguments occur.

 In short, saving money is good for your marriage.
 Don’t believe me?
 Try it.

 Leaving A Financial Legacy

-So, for goodness sake, get out of debt, trim your expenses, and place a priority on saving and investing your money.
+So, for goodness sake, pay off your consumer debt, trim your expenses, and place a priority on saving and investing your money.
 It’s one of the best ways to honor your family and friends.

-You know what’s expensive?
+Do you know what’s expensive?
 College.
-(Though, to be honest, elementary, middle and high school are pricey little endeavors these days as well)
+(Though, to be honest, elementary, middle, and high school are pricey little endeavors these days as well.)

 I mean, my wife is pregnant with our first baby, and we’re already discussing 529 plans and funding our child’s college education.